There are two configuration components for the Flux engine:

 Identical to the CONCURRENCY_THROTTLE setting, except that this property specified the total number of workflows in this namespace that can be allowed to run across the entire cluster.
 For example, if engines A and B are running in a cluster, the CONCURRENCY_THROTTLE_CLUSTER_WIDE for each engine is set to 8, engine A is running 5 workflows, and engine B is running 3 workflows, then neither engine will accept any new workflows until the concurrency slots are available again.

 The error handler that workflows in this namespace should use.
 This property should be set as a path to the error handler file.
-The path can be absolute, like "/path/to/myfile.ffc", or it can be relative to the Java home directory (that is, the directly where the JVM was started, usually the directory containing the script to launch the Flux engine).
+The path can be absolute, like "/path/to/myfile.ffc", or it can be relative to the Java home directory (that is, the directory where the JVM was started, usually the directory containing the script to launch the Flux engine).
 A relative path may look like "folder/myfile.ffc".

 Normally, workflows that are eligible for execution are scheduled for execution based on their priority and their "next execution date".
 Sometimes, however, it is desirable to schedule workflows to run in a first-in-first-out (FIFO) order.
 For example, suppose 10,000 trucking manifests need to be generated, and the manifest workflows that were scheduled first should be, generally speaking, processed first.
 Flux normally processes such workflows in this manner by default.
 However, the existence of a trigger or an error handler in a workflow can cause a workflow to "go to the back of the queue".
-In these cases, it may be that the trucking manifest workflow that was scheduled first may end up running behind the ones that were originally submitted afterwards.
+In these cases, it may be that the trucking manifest workflow that was scheduled first may end up running behind the ones that were originally submitted afterward.

 FIFO scheduling is disabled by default.